 The AARST Government Affairs team maintains a strong and vital presence representing the radon industry before Congress, key federal agencies and national organizations.

 Government Affairs also serves as the go-to technical resource for chapters and members in shaping state and local public policy.
 At the heart of AARST’s public policy advocacy work is the radon professional community’s leadership in educating elected and appointed officials to advance meaningful state policies for credentialing radon professionals, testing buildings, and notifying prospective homebuyers and tenants about the need to test for radon and effective state or local code requirements for radon systems in new buildings.

 Contact firstname.lastname@example.org for answers to your policy questions – let us help you move your state to be the most protective!

 Recent successes include more protective multifamily lending policies at HUD, new radon requirements for privatized military housing, and a testing requirement added to the IRC’s Appendix F as well as ensuring $80 million for state radon programs over the last 10 years.

 States have the power to enact laws to protect the public from radon exposure.
 Twenty states require credentials for radon professionals.
 Nine states require notification of prospective homebuyers about the need to test for radon.

 Building Codes and Standards

 Building codes govern new construction.
-Nine states and numerous localities require radon systems in new homes.
+Ten states and numerous localities require radon systems in new homes.